Jense5/mp3-downloader/README.md

 #### Description

 It should be easy to use.
 It downloads the selected track in the current working directory.
 You shouldn't care about arguments, the program will figure it out itself.
+If you want, you can specify the download location with the `--output` option.

 ```
 $ download avicii waiting for love
 ```

 This tool is still in beta, please report bugs as fast as possible.
 Kthx.

+#### Metadata

+If you love music and command line, checkout my [NodeJS Music Editor](https://github.com/Jense5/NodeJS-Music-Editor) to edit or automatically download music tags to MP3's!

 ### License